pschydlo/blog/index.md

 ---
-title: Roby and Paul - Travel Blog
+title: One Place, One Story - Travel Blog
 layout: default
 ---